stevenstefanov/horiseon_code-refactor/README.md

 ## What is the project?

-This project is a code refactor of the website of an online marketing agency named Horiseon.
-Horiseon requested that their website be refactored, meaning there will be no visible changes to the website but simple reworking the code in a way that is better for accessibility purposes and for browser rendering.
+This project is a code refactor of the website of Horiseon, an online marketing agency.
+Horiseon requested that their website be refactored, meaning there will be no aesthetic or functional changes to the website but simple reworking of the code in a way that is better for accessibility purposes and for browser rendering.

-## What were the challenges?

-This website was mostly functional with a few exceptions but mostly needed to be refactored.
-Some of the challenges that needed to be addressed were:
-- The website had a lot of repetitive code
-- There was too much use of the tag instead of using more specific elements
-- There were no alt tags for any of the included images on the website

-## What was updated?

-The refactor includes changes such as:
-- Adding accessibility features such as alt tags to all images
-- Cleaning up repetitive code in the CSS file
-- Fixing broken links so that links jump to the correct section of the page
-- Adding a more semantic structure to the code.
-This was created through switching div tags with more appropriate and specific tags that a browser will understand and clasify.

-## Why did I decide to do this project?

-I was really passionate about this project because I believe that first all should have an equal oppportunity at having the best experience on a website.
-I also wannted to help the client bring in more traffic by making the website better understandable to search engines.

-## What I learned in the process?

-Throughout this project and through the process of refactoring this website, I learned several new tags that I was unaware of, I strengthened my CSS knowledge and learned how the internet can really be an accessible place for all.

-## What makes this project stand out?

-This project is a great example of a semantically correct website with good accessibility built-in to it.

 ## Project Screenshot